October 2025 Google Play Policy Updates: Key Changes for Child Safety, Finance & Health Compliance

-Apple’s App Store revenue grew 12% in June, led by non-gaming apps as gaming’s share fell to 45%, showing a shift in spending trends in UK.
+Apple’s App Store revenue increased by 12% in June, driven primarily by non-gaming apps.
+The gaming sector’s share declined to 45%, indicating a shift in consumer spending patterns.

-Apple’s App Store experienced a notable revenue surge in June, with global earnings rising 12% year-over-year, fueled by a shift in user spending toward non-gaming applications.
-This growth highlights evolving consumer preferences and offers new opportunities for developers and Apple alike.
+Apple’s App Store saw a notable rise in revenue this June, with global earnings increasing by 12% year-on-year, driven by a growing shift in user spending towards non-gaming applications.
+This growth highlights evolving consumer preferences and presents fresh opportunities for both developers and Apple itself.

-Global App Store revenue reached $8.4 billion in Apple’s fiscal third quarter, an 11.5% increase from the previous year, according to Bank of America, citing Sensor Tower data.
-Downloads rose by 4% to 8.6 billion, while revenue per download climbed nearly 7% to $0.98, indicating users are spending more per app.
+Global App Store revenue reached £8.4 billion in Apple’s fiscal third quarter — an 11.5% increase compared with the previous year — according to Bank of America, citing Sensor Tower data.
+Downloads rose by 4% to 8.6 billion, while revenue per download climbed nearly 7% to £0.98, suggesting users are spending more on each app.

-While mobile gaming remains the largest revenue category, its share of total App Store revenue dropped to 45%, down from over 50% in previous years.
-This decline signals a shift toward other app categories, with non-gaming segments like Photo & Video, Lifestyle, Books, Education, and Utilities each gaining about 1 percentage point in revenue share.
-Notably, Productivity apps saw the most substantial growth, increasing their share by 2 percentage points.
+Although mobile gaming remains the largest source of revenue, its share of total App Store income fell to 45%, down from over 50% in previous years.
+This decline signals a shift towards other app categories, with non-gaming segments such as Photo & Video, Lifestyle, Books, Education, and Utilities each gaining around one percentage point in revenue share.
+Notably, Productivity apps recorded the most significant growth, increasing their share by two percentage points.

-Productivity apps, including task management, note-taking, and collaboration tools, have emerged as the fastest-growing non-gaming category in the App Store, with their revenue share rising by 2 percentage points.
-This surge reflects the growing demand for tools that enhance efficiency in an increasingly remote and hybrid work environment.
-According to recent studies, the global productivity app market is projected to reach $247.9 billion by 2033, growing at a compound annual growth rate (CAGR) of 9.2%.
-The Asia-Pacific region, in particular, is expected to drive this growth, fueled by rapid digitization and the adoption of mobile-first work cultures.
+Productivity apps — including task management, note-taking, and collaboration tools — have emerged as the fastest-growing non-gaming category in the App Store, with their revenue share climbing by two percentage points.
+This growth reflects rising demand for tools that improve efficiency in an increasingly remote and hybrid working environment.
+According to recent studies, the global productivity app market is projected to reach £247.9 billion by 2033, growing at a compound annual growth rate (CAGR) of 9.2%.
+The Asia-Pacific region, in particular, is expected to drive this expansion, fuelled by rapid digitalisation and the adoption of mobile-first working cultures.

-👉 Elevate your productivity app with our expert ASO strategies for maximum user engagement and downloads.
+👉 Elevate your productivity app with our expert ASO strategies to maximise user engagement and downloads.

-The rise of remote and hybrid work models has significantly boosted the need for productivity tools, especially in regions like Asia-Pacific, where digital transformation is accelerating.
-Additionally, advancements in AI and machine learning are enhancing user experiences, with features like automated scheduling and personalized task management becoming standard.
+The rise of remote and hybrid working models has significantly boosted demand for productivity tools, particularly across the Asia-Pacific region, where digital transformation is accelerating.
+Furthermore, advancements in AI and machine learning are enhancing user experiences, with features such as automated scheduling and personalised task management now becoming standard.

-For example, scheduling apps like Calendly, which automate time management, have seen widespread adoption, further underscoring the category’s growth potential.
+For instance, scheduling apps like Calendly, which automate time management, have seen widespread adoption — further underlining the category’s strong growth potential.

 >>> The Rise of AI-Powered Productivity Apps: Dominating the Charts in Downloads and Revenue

-Analysts view this shift as a promising trend.
-Bank of America notes that growing interest in subscriptions and premium features in non-gaming apps could encourage developers to explore new monetization strategies beyond gaming.
-This diversification is seen as a long-term advantage for Apple’s app ecosystem.
+Analysts view this shift as a positive long-term trend.
+Bank of America notes that growing interest in subscriptions and premium features within non-gaming apps could encourage developers to explore alternative monetisation strategies beyond gaming.
+This diversification is regarded as a long-term advantage for Apple’s app ecosystem.

-Despite the Epic Games lawsuit challenging Apple’s in-app payment policies, no significant revenue impact has emerged.
-Investor confidence remains high, with Bank of America holding a Buy rating and a $235 price target, citing Apple’s innovation potential.
-JPMorgan, with a $230 target, also expresses optimism.
+Despite the Epic Games lawsuit challenging Apple’s in-app payment policies, no significant revenue impact has been observed.
+Investor confidence remains strong, with Bank of America maintaining a “Buy” rating and a £235 price target, citing Apple’s continued innovation potential.
+JPMorgan, with a £230 target, has also expressed optimism.

-This revenue shift reflects a maturing app market where utility and productivity gain traction over entertainment.
-Apple’s ability to maintain growth amid regulatory scrutiny is impressive, but future legal outcomes could still influence its model.
-The trend may spur innovation, potentially strengthening Apple’s ecosystem and stock outlook.
+This revenue shift reflects a maturing app market where utility and productivity take precedence over entertainment.
+Apple’s ability to sustain growth amid ongoing regulatory scrutiny is impressive, though future legal outcomes could still influence its business model.
+The trend may well drive further innovation, potentially strengthening Apple’s ecosystem and market outlook.

 Get FREE Optimization Consultation